spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 ![UI's ability to display the API object](/tutorials/deploy-app/devx_apps_deploy-apps_ui-api-display.png)

 The last Terraform resource to review before deploying the application is located in the **application.tf** file.
-The resource `spectrocloud_application.hello-universe-ui` is what creates the *App*.
+The resource `spectrocloud_application.hello-universe-ui` is what creates the *app*.
 In Palette, an app combines a virtual cluster and an app profile.
 When you deploy an app profile into a virtual cluster, you create an app.
 This resource points to the app profile `spectrocloud_application_profile.hello-universe-ui` and the cluster resource `spectrocloud_virtual_cluster.cluster-1`.
 The two resources are required to create an app.

 <br />